 - Always use the right tool for the job to avoid accidents.

-- Never leave opened boxes or drawers unattended to avoid tripping hazards.
+- Never leave open boxes or drawers unattended to avoid tripping hazards.

 - Use ergonomic furniture and equipment to maintain good posture and avoid stress injuries.

-- Ensure all safety guards and barriers are functional before starting machinery.
+- Ensure all safety guards and barriers are functional before starting the machinery.

 - Avoid working alone in areas with high risk.